hellowac/mapnik-wiki-zh-cn/PointSymbolizer.md

 <!-- Author: Ldp -->
 # PointSymbolizer

-A PointSymbolizer specifies the rendering of a "graphic symbol" at a point.
+Specifies the rendering of a png, tiff, or svg graphic symbol at a point.

-If you want to draw a graphic symbol and a text you would better use a ShieldSymbolizer.
+A [ShieldSymbolizer] will combine a graphic symbol with a text label.

 Some options described here are not available in mapnik versions < 2.0.